tjha/SearchEngine/README.md

 ### Frontend

 The frontend is served on an http server that listens on the port number specified by a command line argument.
+It also needs a directory passed in as the second argument to specify where the indexChunks exist on the local machine.
+Usage: `./build/server.exe <port> <path/to/index/chunks>`

+In order to test the frontend you can build test index chunks and run the server using them. `make test case=src/frontend/chunks tls=no; mkdir data/indexChunks; mv test_* data/indexChunks/; make serve tls=no` to do so.

-`make server` builds `httpServer.cpp` and serves on port 8000 (defined in Makefile).
+`make serve` will run automatically on port 8000 and with the indexChunks build in `data/indexChunks/`.

 To run the CLI version of our interface, first build with `make cli`, and then run with `./build/frontend/cli.exe path/to/index/chunk/directory`.